Yurik72/ESPHap/README.md

 ## Switch example

 The example folder contains the sketch [Switch](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Switch), which implements a simple switch within the Apple Home app.
-The sketches work both for ESP32 and ESP8266 and could for example be used to control a relay.
+The sketch works both for ESP32 and ESP8266 and could for example be used to control a relay.

 Those sketch as well includes advanced features:
 - Web File Manager